 Why does an NCI designation matter?

 UChicago Medicine is designated as a Comprehensive Cancer Center by the National Cancer Institute, the most prestigious recognition possible for a cancer institution.
-We have more than 200 physicians and scientists dedicated to defeating the disease.Why does NCI designation matter for cancer care?
+We have more than 200 physicians and scientists dedicated to defeating the disease.Find a cancer expert.

 Comprehensive Cancer Center

 With more than 200 cancer specialists, innovative treatments and leading-edge research, we're attacking cancer from every angle.